Introduction

 Whether it is coding, debugging, testing, deployment, bug tracking, or project management, there are dedicated tools to perform every job function.

-In this post, we will look at the top 11 productivity tools for developers in 2024, covering productivity in almost all the job functions of SDLC.
-This list will be a good starting point to start your journey to productivity.
+In this post, we will look at the top 12 productivity tools for developers in 2025, covering productivity and usability in almost all the job functions of SDLC.
+This list will be a good starting point for your productivity journey.

 Based on hours of research, discussions with software developers and SMEs in our organization, real users’ reviews, and free trials, I have created this comprehensive list of the best productivity tools for developers.